Wrongful Death Attorney Phoenix, AZ

 Was there negligence, could the tragedy have been prevented?
 What are the losses and damages to the decedent’s survivors?

-The attorney should have the necessary experience, resources, and commitment to completely represent the interests of the survivors and deal with the other party’s insurance company.
+The attorney should have the necessary experience, resources, and commitment to competently represent the interests of the survivors and deal with the other party’s insurance company.
 Litigation may be necessary to obtain the best possible result.

 In Arizona, the general rule is that a wrongful death claim may be brought by a surviving spouse, child, or parent of the decedent, on behalf of the spouse or children, or parents of the decedent.

 Under A.R.S. § 12-613, the amount of damages that a surviving spouse, parent or child may recover will vary from case to case.

 Damages that are considered may include the following:

 - The loss of love, affection, and companionship since the death of the decedent and in the future.

 - Pain, grief, sorrow, and mental suffering experienced since the death, and in the future.

 - Lost income as a result of the death.